SathyaBhat/sathyabh.at/content/a-look-back-2023/index.md

 ### What’s for 2024?

-For 2023, I looking to travel and drive more, play more, and blog more.
-While I did do a lot of travel, I didn't drive a lot.
+For 2023, I was looking to travel, drive, and blog more.
+While I did do a lot of travel, I didn't get to drive a lot.
 For 2024, I want to continue my weekly notes, write more posts on my tech blog perhaps even dive into YouTube.
 More importantly, I need to get my driver's license done stat and start planning for my permanent residence in Australia.

 Wish you all the best in 2024!